 In a post-truth world where data scandals and brand safety issues are never far from the headlines, humor can help brands build and maintain consumer trust.
-It allows brands to showcase more of who they are and what they believe – creating a more genuine and loyal relationship with consumers.
+It allows brands to showcase more of who they are and what they believe – creating a more genuine and loyal relationship with consumers in a funny way.

 Numerous precedents exist among consumer brands.
 Dollar Shave Club’s memorable tongue-in-cheek advertising debut inspired a meteoric rise that led to its $1 billion purchase by Unilever.
 Meanwhile, Oreo’s Super Bowl masterstroke in 2013 has been lauded as one of the greatest examples of real-time marketing.

-At its best, humor is attention-grabbing, relatable, and shareable.
+At its best, funny content is attention-grabbing, relatable, and shareable.
 Fortunately, many consumer brands have a wonderful sense of humor.
-Here are three prime examples.
+Here are three prime examples of funny branding.

 The online battle to own how America sleeps has been heating up in recent years.

 Among the startups hoping to become America’s mattress of choice, there’s Purple, whose mattresses are designed to relieve pressure in your back; Eight, which tracks your sleep cycles using monitors; and Tuft & Needle, whose mattresses start at $350.
 These brands are competing with established players such as Saatva and Amerisleep.

 The brand making the biggest impact, however, is Casper.

 Casper has enjoyed great success since launching in 2014, and is taking its online success offline: the company plans to open 200 retail stores in the next three years.
 In the meantime, Casper’s latest advertising campaign focuses on promoting its existing retail ventures, including the brand’s multiple New York City stores.